Board change for Grafton as Frank van Zanten plans to step down

 Builders merchanting and DIY group Grafton said non-executive director Frank van Zanten will step down from the board in April.

-In a statement, the Chadwicks, Heiton Buckley and Woodies DIY owner said Mr van Zanten had made a made “a strong contribution” to the board and the interests of shareholders”.
+In a statement, the owner of Chadwicks, Heiton Buckley and Woodies DIY stores said Mr van Zanten had made a made “a strong contribution” to the board and the interests of shareholders”.